 This is a thicker and heartier treat than your traditional fig jam recipe.
-This sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
-This Fig Conserve is also a great preserve for canning a dried fig jam.
+This sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts, is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.

 I guess I’m a little predictable.
 When the weather starts to cool, I am ready to bring out my canning gear and spend time putting up preserves, stocks, and soups for our enjoyment as well as for gifting.
-You don’t need fresh figs to make fig jam and this jam made from dried figs can be made all year round.
+You don’t need fresh figs to make fig jam and the jam can be made all year round.
 I mean come on, who doesn’t like a fig and walnut jam anytime?
 This Dried Fig Jam is always a big hit on our charcuterie board, over brie, over goat cheese or just on its own!

 For this delectable fig conserve recipe, I used a bag of dried figs, a luscious and sunny Meyer lemon, and a few pears.
 As to whether or not there is a difference between fig jam made from fresh figs and dried figs, I think the difference is so subtle that you can’t tell them apart.
 Both divine…..!